Public Benefits for Immigrants

 That, in turn, can lead to more poverty, hunger, unmet health needs, and racial disparities.
 The U.S. Department of Homeland Security noted that the rule could result in “worse health outcomes,” “increased use of emergency rooms,” “increased prevalence of communicable diseases,” and “increased rates of poverty,” among other concerns.

 Just one consequence we’ve seen already: The public charge rule has coincided with a drop in immigrants enrolling their U.S.-citizen children in CHIP.

 Background on the Public Charge Rule and Government Benefits for Immigrants

-The new public charge rule would radically reshape the U.S. immigration system.
-It would prioritize wealthy immigrant families over families with low incomes who have waited years to be reunited.CNN
+The new public charge rule is set to radically reshape the U.S. immigration system.
+It prioritizes wealthy immigrant families over families with low incomes who have waited years to be reunited.CNN

-Experts worry the new public charge rule will have a “chilling effect” on the country by putting immigrants' health and safety at risk and forcing immigrants into the shadows.Rewire News
+Experts worry the new public charge rule is having a “chilling effect” on the country by putting immigrants' health and safety at risk and forcing immigrants into the shadows.Rewire News

 First-hand accounts from immigrants who have used federal assistance, such as grants to cover college tuition, reflect the fear that Trump is rewriting immigration law to come after hard-working immigrant families.TalkPoverty.org